awell-health/awell-extensions/extensions/dropboxSign/README.md

 1. First, add the "Create embedded signature request with template" action.
 This action will create an embedded signature request based on a template and return a **sign URL**.
 2. Second, add the "Embedded signing" action.
 In this action you will have to configure the **sign URL** you got from the first action.

+**Please note that the signing URL generated in the first step is only valid for 1 hour.** This means that from as soon as the first action is activated, the user has 1 hour to complete the signing request.
+When the sign URL has expired, the document cannot be signed anymore and and the process would have to be repeated.

 ### Send signature request with template

 Creates and sends a new SignatureRequest based off of a template specified with the template id parameter.
 The request will be send to specified signer via email.
 Please note that is a non-blocking action and that the care flow will automatically continue once the request is sent.
 It won't wait for the actual signing of the request.